Pulau Mabul, Sipadan and Kapalai are located so close to each other (15-20 minutes by speedboat) that they are often visited together.

 Maiga – Beautiful islet located in between Sibuan and Selakan.

-Sebangkat – Nearest island to the mainland (10-15 mins from Semporna).
+Sebangkat – Nearest island to the mainland (10-15 minutes by boat from Semporna).

 Selakan – Most populated island in the marine park.
 Has a school which serves all 8 islands.